 UPDATE MARCH 2016: Tescos stores have re-branded 'Low Dust Lightweight Catlitter' which is still available but in new packaging.

 Akadama, Turface and Seramis are among the most popular high quality (inorganic) soil components available in which to plant your bonsai.
 Unfortunately, they can be difficult to source and are expensive particularly if you have many large trees to repot, have to buy by mail order or just require a small quantity for a small number of trees.

 These soil components are all (basically) clay granules that have been fired/heated to create small pellets or granules that are water retentive, extremely well draining and are stable, that is they will not breakdown over the course of the year.

 Some cat litter products are exactly this; fired clay granules.
-Originally, a knowledgeable fellow enthusiast who has been using it as a bonsai soil for the past decade, introduced me to using clay granules intended as cat litter a number of years ago.
+Originally, a knowledgeable fellow enthusiast who had already been using it as a bonsai soil for a decade, introduced me to using clay granules intended as cat litter a number of years ago.
 I have been planting all of my bonsai in this particular brand of catlitter for a number of years now and it has proved to be an excellent material that I would now comfortably recommend as being superior to Akadama and Seramis.

 As time has gone on since first writing this article around 2004, I have since heard from many enthusiasts who have switched to Tescos Low Dust Lightweight and a number of other similar (diatomaceous earth/diatomite) products with great success.

 (Pre-March 2016) Tescos Cat litter with its yellow packaging